alexwaldrop/GAP/docs/Write a tool module for GAP framework.md

 ## Steps to follow
   1. Create an issue on GitLab (e.g. Implement Annovar Module)
-  2. If you are developing your first tool module, you might not have to clone the framework repository.
+  2. If you are developing your first tool module, you might have to clone the framework repository.
 In that case, please clone the repository by executing the following command line under your favourite directory.
   ```sh
   $ git clone git@gitlab.oit.duke.edu:davelab/GAP.git
   ```